 This is a guide for journalism students making their first visits to law courts in England and Wales.
-It is only an introduction and should NOT be used to revise for a law test.
 It does not deal with all kinds of court.

 Don’t publish: DO NOT PUT YOUR COURT REPORTS ONLINE, EVEN JUST ON A BLOG.
 This is an informal policy; however, a legal error in a report could lead to serious trouble and an appearance in court, so the best advice is caution.
 Court stories must not be used on iCov.co.uk or any course social media feed.
 Your are strongly advised not to tweet or post on Facebook about what you hear in court, even afterwards.

 Journalism students at Coventry University are mostly likely to find themselves visiting two kinds of court: